overthetop/trackpoint-speed-linux/README.md

 # trackpoint-speed-linux
-How to adjust trackpoint speed on Ubuntu
+How to adjust trackpoint speed/sensitivity on Ubuntu

 As it turns out, adjusting the slider translates into numeric values which live in files in Linux's /sys filesystem.
 I think this should be consistent across X1 Yoga systems but in my case those files were: